ibmresilient/resilient-python-api/resilient-sdk/README.md

 ## Documentation
 For details on the Resilient SDK commands, use the `-h` option on the command line.
 For example, `resilient-sdk -h` and `resilient-sdk codegen -h`.

-The Resilient App Developer's Guide provides information on using the Resilient SDK to develop and package apps.
-The guide is available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
-On this web page, select your Resilient platform version.
-On the follow-on page, you can find the App Developer's Guide by expanding **Resilient Apps** in the Table of Contents pane.
+The IBM SOAR App Developer's Guide provides information on using the Resilient SDK to develop and package apps.
+The guide is available on the IBM Knowledge Center at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
+On this web page, select your IBM SOAR platform version.
+On the follow-on page, you can find the App Developer's Guide by expanding **Apps** in the Table of Contents pane.

 ## Change Log